Jaffa Gate: Kilometre Zero of Mandatory Palestine

-After the recapture of Jerusalem in 132 CE, Emperor Hadrian had the city rebuilt as a Roman city called Aelia Capitolina, and a tall pillar in the plaza inside the Damascus Gate was the starting point for measurements to other cities, as indicated in the mosaic Madaba Map.
+After the destruction of Jerusalem and the killing or enslavement of its Jewish population by the Roman Empire in 132 CE, Emperor Hadrian had the city rebuilt as a Roman city called Aelia Capitolina, and a tall pillar in the plaza inside the Damascus Gate was the starting point for measurements to other cities, as indicated in the mosaic Madaba Map.
 This pillar appears to have fallen or been demolished during the Byzantine period.

 In the 20th century, the plaza outside the Jaffa Gate served the same purpose.
 During the British Mandate for Palestine, a marker outside the doorway served as the zero point for distances to and from Jerusalem.
 There is no such marker today.